-Norwegian Air's fate unclear as deadline to accept rescue offer passes
+Norwegian Air's fate in balance as result of rescue vote awaited

 Currently only paying invoices vital to its minimum operations, such as salaries for staff still employed and critical IT infrastructure, Norwegian has put payments for ground handling, debt and leases on hold.

-Writing by Gwladys Fouche; Editing by David clarke
+Writing by Gwladys Fouche; Editing by David Clarke and Mark Potter